RichardDooling/LegalPro/Chapter_3/Chapter_3.md

 ## In The Beginning . . .

-It’s like getting married.
+It's a little like dating.
 Be careful.
 Pick and choose.
-Is this the kind of person who likes to sue people?
+What if the client is a spiteful grump who likes to sue people?

 > "For certain people, after fifty, litigation takes the place of sex." --Gore Vidal

 Once representation begins, a lawyer assumes duties not easily shed and cases sometimes assume a life of their own.

 Lawyers are like other service providers.
 Rights and obligations governed by torts, contract, agency.
 But they have other obligations governed by court rules.

 The lawyer-client relationship is complicated because of fees and various duties, especially the duties of loyalty and confidentiality.